gfchaves/gchaves.net/_posts/2020-08-14-script-git-your-repos.md

 #push to the new repo :-)
 git push
 ```

+## Conclusion

+We could take this script/procedure into another level.
+I mean that ideal scenario, like for each project's folder, create a new git repo and start the checkout and commit process.
+In the end, we can have an agent that can archive all our projects/folders into single git repo. - maybe the next time I need to save more files 😊.

 Hope that this could be a helper in some way. 💪👍